circle33/circle33/README.md

 - 👋 Hi, I’m @circle33
 - 👀 I’m interested in 学习
-- 🌱 I’m currently learning Java，js
+- 🌱 I’m currently learning Java，js,python,shell
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...